shrestha-bikash/shrestha-bikash/README.md

 ### Hi there, I am Bikash Shrestha - [Portfolio][portfolio] 👋

-## I am a Graduate Student, Research Assistant and Software Engineer !
+## I am a Graduate Student, Research Assistant and a Software Engineer !!!

 - 🔭 I’m currently working in the field of protein structure prediction.
-- 🌱 I’m currently learning everything in Data Science.
+- 🌱 I’m currently learning everything related to Data Science.
-- 👯 I’m looking for job at the moment.
+- 👯 I’m looking for a job at the moment.

 ### Connect with me: